Working Through the Financial Impact of Natural Disasters

 - Contact disasterassistance.gov, local and state agencies as well as nonprofit organizations for assistance.
 Federal Emergency Management Agency (FEMA), American Red Cross, United Way, Salvation Army, Veteran Affairs and local food banks may provide needed services.

 - Be extra careful.
 Watch out for scams and fraud, which are an unfortunate part of disaster recovery.

-- If you haven’t already, contact your insurance companies to file a claim as you as you can.
+- If you haven’t already, contact your insurance companies to file a claim as soon as you can.
 Whether it’s auto, home, fire or flood damage, your insurance company will help you take the necessary steps to make a claim.
 Use your smartphone to take photos and video of any damage and save the photos to a cloud-based account, so that you can make an inventory and prove damage.
-The sooner your file, the better – as insurers will face a significant number of claims.
+The sooner you file, the better – as insurers will face a significant number of claims.

 - Call your utility companies immediately, if you cannot live in your home due to damage.
 Utilities can put a stop hold on billing if you are not living in the home or not receiving utility services.
 By connecting with utility companies, you can ask about available relief programs and hardship assistance.

 Having a national nonprofit resource like GreenPath is critical during a time of challenge.
 We listen with respect, offer advice and information, and suggest options that could help you meet your needs.